tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/docs/SampleCodeInVSCode.md

 1. [VSCode DevContainer Overview](https://code.visualstudio.com/docs/devcontainers/create-dev-container)
 2. You will need to [install Docker Desktop](https://docs.docker.com/get-docker/) on your local machine to host the Docker DevContainer.
 3. Clone this repo into your target folder.
-## Clone this repo and use your local Visual Studio Code editor with all requirements installed. ##